UP-RS-ESP/vacon.github.io/_pages/team_members.md

 - Dr. Manudeo Singh (now Newton fellow at Aberystwyth University, UK)
 - Dr. Carlos Peña (now at University of RU Bochum)
 - Dr. Stefanie Tofelde (now at FU Berlin)
-- Nikolaos Antonoglou (now at German Aerospace Center, DLR)
+- Dr. Nikolaos Antonoglou (now at German Aerospace Center, DLR)
 - Julia Artel (now chemist at private company in Berlin)
 - Dr. Sohini Bhattacharjee (now researcher at University of Kiel)
 - Dr. Ben Purinton (now at the University of Chicago and independent researcher)